michaelmatasyants/support_bot/README.md

 # Support bot

 ## How to install
-- Add Secret key for django
+- Generate Secret key for django and add it in `.env`
 - Create virtula environment and install all dependencies:
   ```console
   python3 -m venv venv